Why Engage in Trickery When Serving God?

-Oh God!
-Thank You for revealing my arrogant and conceited nature.
-From this day forward, I will certainly take this as a warning and put more effort into knowing my own nature.
-I will work strictly according to the work arrangements.
-I will truly be a person who has reason, adheres to principles, and has a heart of reverence for You.
+I give thanks to God for His judgment, chastisement, and revelations, allowing me to have some recognition of my arrogant satanic nature.
+From this day forward, I will certainly take this as a warning and put more effort into knowing my own satanic nature.
+I will work strictly according to the work arrangements and seek to be a person who truly possesses reason, adheres to the principles, and has reverence for God.